Uniqueness of Asymptotically Conical Higher Codimension Self-Shrinkers and Self-Expanders: Unique Continuation on Self-Similar Ends

 Observe that

 By \eqref{Hausdorffdecay} and the weakly conical end property, we calculate

-This implies that $||\hat{a}||_L^2 = 0$, and thus that $\hat{V} = V = 0$ on $E_{R_0'}$.
+This implies that $||\hat{a}||_{L^2} = 0$, and thus that $\hat{V} = V = 0$ on $E_{R_0'}$.
 The analyticity of self-expanders allows us to say that $F_1$ and $F_2$ coincide where defined. \end{proof}

-\begin{proof}[Proof of Theorem \ref{maintheorem}] By Corollary \ref{nomult}, a connected shrinker $F$ with multiplicity may be written as a section $V$ of its own normal bundle satisfying the decay estimates \eqref{Vdecay} and the hypotheses of Theorem \ref{mainthm4}.
+\begin{proof}[Proof of Theorem \ref{maintheorem}] By Corollary \ref{nomult}, a connected AC shrinker end with multiplicity may be written as a section $V$ of its own normal bundle satisfying the decay estimates \eqref{Vdecay} and the hypotheses of Theorem \ref{mainthm4}.
 By Lemma \ref{Vvanish}, the section $V$ is identically 0 and the $k$ sheets of the $k$-fold covering space coincide.
-This implies that the image of a shrinker $F$ asymptotic to a cone $C$ may be written as a single valued normal section over the cone $C$.
+Applying this argument to each connected AC end implies that the image of a shrinker $F$ asymptotic to a cone $C$ may be written as a single valued normal section over the cone $C$ outside of a ball.
 This gives a reparametrization of $F(M) \setminus B_{R_4}$ with multiplicity 1.

 Let $F_1$ and $F_2$ be two shrinkers asymptotic to $C$ which have been reparametrized to have multiplicity 1 over $C$ outside some ball $B_R$.
 They are homeomorphic to $C_R$ via the covering projections $p_1$ and $p_2$.
 By Proposition \ref{normbund}, Lemma \ref{secasymp}, and Lemma \ref{linearization} outside some ball $F_2$ can be written as a section $V$ over $F_1$ satisfying the decay estimates \eqref{Vdecay} and the hypotheses of Theorem \ref{mainthm4}.
-By Lemma \ref{Vvanish}, $V\equiv 0$ so $F_1$ and $F_2$ coincide.
-This concludes the proof of the theorem. \end{proof}
+By Lemma \ref{Vvanish}, $V\equiv 0$ so $F_1$ and $F_2$ coincide outside the ball $B_R$.
+The theorem follows from analytic unique continuation inside the ball. \end{proof}

+\begin{proof}[Proof of Theorem \ref{xpandertheorem}] Corollary \ref{nomult} cannot be used to reduce the multiplicity of self-expanders, because the separation between the sheets of a single expander does not necessarily satisfy condition \eqref{Hausdorffdecay}.